 For each of the 40 indicators, a data series is shown in as up-to-date a form as possible.
 Short descriptions and diagrams supplement the information and make it easier to understand.
 After the reports from 2012 and 2014, the current 2021 stocktaking provides a further solid overview of data for Berlin.
 In this way, measures for sustainable development in the three dimensions – economy, society, environment – can be identified for the present and future and given more solid form.

 The present Indicator Report takes stock of what has been achieved and what still needs to be done.
-In collaboration with the Office for Statistics Berlin-Brandenburg, the Senate Department for the Environment, Urban Mobility, Consumer Protection and Climate Action (now: Senate Department for Mobility, Transport, Climate Protection and the Environment) provides this report as an important step towards data-based sustainability reporting.
+In collaboration with the Office for Statistics Berlin-Brandenburg, the Senate Department for Urban Mobility, Transport, Climate Action and the Environment provides this report as an important step towards data-based sustainability reporting.
 The Indicator Report offers a fact-based, scientifically grounded determination of where we are on the road towards sustainability.
 While taking stock, the Indicator Report also represents a call to arms.
 We must particularly consider where we can do more and what challenges we need to overcome.
 Only in this way can we act efficiently.

 Over the course of the creation of the Sustainability Strategy for Berlin, there is also a plan to adapt the Indicator Report once again.